-During the summer survey MCI scores indicated that the macroinvertebrate communities were in 'fair' health for both sites with no significant difference between sites.
-Both sites had a significantly higher score than normal.
-Improvements in water quality of the storm water discharge may account for the higher MCI scores.
+The January survey found that the Mangaone Stream sites had low macroinvertebrate community richness.
+Taxa richness was lower than historical medians at both sites (by 6-7 taxa) but there was no indication of any recent toxic discharges affecting the macroinvertebrate community.
+Instead, very low water levels may have contributed to lower than normal taxa richness.
+MCI scores indicated that the macroinvertebrate community was in 'fair' health for both sites with no significant difference between sites.
+Both sites had a higher score than normal.
+Improvements in water quality from the stormwater discharge may account for the improved MCI scores.
 The SQMCI scores for both sites were similar to each other and to their respective medians indicating 'fair' health at both sites.
-There was a slight, non-significant increase in SQMCI score from site 3 to site 4.
+There was a slight, non-significant decrease in SQMCI score from site 3 to site 4.